Model vs Algorithm in ML

 What is an algorithm in Machine learning?

-An algorithm is a step by step approach powered by statistics that guides the machine learning in its learning process.
+An algorithm is a step by step approach powered by statistics that guide machine learning in its learning process.
 An algorithm is nothing but one of the several components that constitute a model.

 There are several characteristics of machine learning algorithms:

-- Machine learning algorithms can be represented by the use of mathematics and pseudo code.
+- First, machine learning algorithms can be represented by the use of mathematics and pseudo code.

 - The effectiveness of machine learning algorithms can be measured and represented.

-- With any of the popular programming languages, machine learning algorithms can be implemented.
+- With any of the popular programming languages, the implementation of machine learning algorithms is possible.

 What is the Model in Machine learning?

-The model is dependent on factors such as features selection, tuning parameters, cost functions along with the algorithm the model just not fully dependent on algorithms.
+The model is dependent on factors such as features selection, tuning parameters, cost functions.
+However, along with the algorithm, the model just is not fully dependent on algorithms.

-Model is the result of an algorithm when we implement the algorithm with the code when we train the algorithms with the real data.
-A model is something that tells what your program learned from the data by following the rules of those algorithms.
-The model is used to predict the future result that is observed by the algorithm implementation of small data.
+Model results from an algorithm when we implement the algorithm with the code when we train the algorithms with the real data.
+A model tells what your program learned from the data by following the rules of those algorithms.
+The model is used to predict the future result observed by the algorithm implementation of small data.